bledoux2002/Music-Box/README.md

 - The same json file is also used to store which songs are in which playlists, as well as the names of those playlists.

 ## Future Plans
-- Changing track names iin the Listbox similarly to chaning playlist names
+- Changing track names in the Listbox similarly to chaning playlist names
-- Changing the current playlist using number keys.
 - Support for non-Windows machines